 A NAT (stands for Network Address Translation) is a device that takes a public IP address and splits it amongst multiple private IP addresses (say, 10.whatever, 192.168.whatever, or 172.whatever).
 At your home, this is likely built in to your wireless router, and your Xbox is allowed to communicate to the router and open ports on a whim.

 However, at USD and many college campuses, we use commercial routers that handle communication for thousands of computers.
 For security and design reasons, these routers cannot have ports automatically opened like personal routers do.
-Since your XBox 360 might have a different IP every day, it's not even possible to manually open these ports for your device.
+Since your XBox 360 / XBox One might have a different IP every day, it's not even possible to manually open these ports for your device.

 While it might keep you from connecting to certain parties, Microsoft says "NAT problems do not affect game play speed".
+Here is a breakdown of other users you can connect to:

 (Portions of this KB are from Microsoft's Xbox Support)